-Current offers prepaid debit cards and personal checking accounts for those who are interested in a simple product that allows them to work toward financial goals.
+Current offers debit cards and personal checking accounts for those who are interested in a simple product that allows them to work toward financial goals.
 Current is especially aimed at teens who are learning to manage money.

-The prepaid debit card can be used by parents to easily pay an allowance, as well as help them monitor spending.
-Teens can use the Current prepaid debit card to make purchases, set savings goals, and learn good financial habits.
+The debit card can be used by parents to easily pay an allowance, as well as help them monitor spending.
+Teens can use the Current debit card to make purchases, set savings goals, and learn good financial habits.

 - Send money instantly to family and friends: Transfers are easy and instant between you and your teens.